tenbonks/gravBALL/README.md

 - Underneath *source*, is a dropdown menu, this is where I selected "master branch".
 - Once "master branch" had been selected, a link to the deployed is provided within the GitHub Pages container.

+As a user, how do I get to the deployed site?

+* To find the repository, go to GitHub, Search "Ten_Bonks", clic
 ---

 # Credits

 **Content**

+All the content in the site, was written by me.

+---

+**Media**

+gravBALL - Ben Tonks, Github @Ten_Bonks, owner of this repository.

 *PaulMorek* via *freesound* | beep when score increments | source - https://freesound.org/people/PaulMorek/sounds/330052/